Table of Contents

 If you have an older dog, EXPAWLORER might be a consideration for you.
 These hiking boots have a unique rubber toe cap to protect against toe collisions.
 The ergonomic design makes them easy to get on and off.
 Two Velcro straps have four lines of reflective strips for visibility.
 EXPAWLORERs have extra length – vital if you have a dog with longer legs or peskier dewclaws.
 These boots are the least expensive – won’t break the bank.

-Their downside?
+Downside?
 They’re not as durable as other dog hiking boots.

 Hitting the Trail